 The Coronavirus Disease (COVID-19) pandemic has caused immense global impact as the virus spreads internationally, hitting different counties in America, Europe and Australia.
 On 12th March 2020, the World Health Organisation has finally declared this outbreak a pandemic.
-COVID-19 is known to spread from human-to-human, with initial spreaders not having symptoms of pneumonia or fever.
+The Coronavirus which causes COVID-19, SARS-CoV-2 is known to spread from human-to-human, with initial spreaders not having symptoms of pneumonia or fever.
 This presents a large problem with the containment of the virus, as spreaders can unknowingly infect others in close proximity.
 The virus is 96% similar to Bat Coronavirus and also 79.5% similar to SARS-CoV (2003) and in the same family as MERS-CoV.
 This has led to global media coverage and raised awareness of methods to prevent the spread of this disease.
 However, there has also been a huge amount of fake news and misinformation being spread on this issue.
 This is an updated list of reputable news sources detailing what’s really happening with the virus.

 Coronavirus Map of Global Cases